 The 12x60 blc model has another feature.
-Presumable it was another drying air system.
-Opening the cover it is visible only a hole.
+It is a drying air system.
+Opening the cover (top right in the above picture) it is visible only a hole, in some 12x60 binoculars.
 It is placed in optics housing - between the objective and prisms.